Dakthehack/Dakthehack/README.md

 ### A Few Extras

 - Coffee ☕️ ✅
-- Big fan of the outdoors — motorcycles, biking, hiking, fishing
+- Big fan of the outdoors — motorcycles 🏍️, biking 🚴‍♂️, hiking 🥾, fishing 🎣
-- Dogs > Cats
+- Dogs 🐶 > Cats 🐱
-- Enjoy gaming and reading fantasy
+- Enjoy gaming 🎮 and reading fantasy 📚
-- Love watching tv shows with the wife
+- Love watching TV shows with my wife ❤️📺

 If you're working on something in the Web3 security space — or just want to connect — feel free to reach out.